open/close all folders

 - In Guilty Gear, Sol Badguy uses Fuuenken (aka Fireseal) and his foil/rival, Ky Kiske, uses Fuuraiken (aka Thunderseal).

-- In The King of Fighters, before the start of the series Kyo and Benimaru were rivals, but nowadays have become great friends.
-They're based of a Japanese saying: "Lightning strikes ground and creates fire" (with their friend, Goro Daimon, as the "ground").
+- In The King of Fighters, before the start of the series, teammates Kyo Kusanagi and Benimaru Nikaido were rivals, but nowadays have become great friends.
+They're based of a Japanese saying: "Lightning strikes ground and creates fire" (with their friend and third team member, Goro Daimon, as the "ground").

 - Fire and thunder are very prominent visual themes in Metal Gear Rising: Revengeance.
 The protagonist of that game, Raiden is named for one of Japan's gods of thunder and the fight against Armstrong takes place near the burning ruins of one of the Metal Gears.